nachocaru/xaprb.com/content/blog/2010-08-02-two-subtle-bugs-in-outer-join-queries.md

   - bugs
   - 'null'
 ---
-OUTER JOIN queries in SQL are susceptible to two very subtle bugs that I&#8217;ve observed a number of times in the real world.
+OUTER JOIN queries in SQL are susceptible to two very subtle bugs that I've observed a number of times in the real world.
 Daniel and I have been hammering out ways to automatically detect queries that suffer from these bugs, in [a relatively new Maatkit tool called mk-query-advisor][1].
-It&#8217;s part of our series of advisor tools for MySQL.
+It's part of our series of advisor tools for MySQL.
 I wrote [a blog post about it][2] a while ago.
 Automated analysis of bad query patterns is a good thing to write tools to do, because catching buggy queries is hard work if you do it manually.

-Let&#8217;s dive right in and analyze these subtle bugs.
-Warning: if you don&#8217;t understand how SQL handles NULL, you&#8217;re not going to understand the following.
+Let's dive right in and analyze these subtle bugs.
+Warning: if you don't understand how SQL handles NULL, you're not going to understand the following.
 Many people have a hard time with NULL, which is why these bugs are so hard to understand and avoid.
 This is one reason why SQL is a hard language to use properly.

-### Bug 1: a column could be NULL for two reasons, and you can&#8217;t distinguish them
+### Bug 1: a column could be NULL for two reasons, and you can't distinguish them

-If the outer table in your query contains NULL-able columns, and you place a WHERE clause to filter out all but those rows, you&#8217;re going to get bugs because a non-matching row in the outer table will be all-NULL.
-Here&#8217;s an example.
-Let&#8217;s start with a plain outer join query:
+If the outer table in your query contains NULL-able columns, and you place a WHERE clause to filter out all but those rows, you're going to get bugs because a non-matching row in the outer table will be all-NULL.
+Here's an example.
+Let's start with a plain outer join query:

 `<pre>
 select * from L left join R on l_id = r_id;